kubernetes/website/content/en/blog/_posts/2022-05-03-kubernetes-release-1.24.md

 ### Contextual Logging in Alpha

 Kubernetes 1.24 has introduced [contextual logging](https://github.com/kubernetes/enhancements/issues/3077)
-that enables the caller of a function to control all aspects of logging (output formatting, verbosity, additional values and names).
+that enables the caller of a function to control all aspects of logging (output formatting, verbosity, additional values, and names).

 ### Avoiding Collisions in IP allocation to Services